spadgos/sublime-jsdocs/README.md

 Don't forget to keep updating it, though!

+### Without Git ###

+Download the latest version from the [tags page][tags].
+Unzip to your Sublime Text Packages folder (you can find this by opening ST2 and selecting `Preferences -> Browse Packages...`).
+I'd recommend renaming the folder from the default (which will be something like `spadgos-sublime-jsdocs-a4bc2a`) to `JSDocs`.
+That's it -- you shouldn't even need to restart ST2.

 ## Feature requests & bug reports ##

 You can leave either of these things [here][issues].